Caitlyn Jenner says she will run for governor of California

 If the recall qualifies for the ballot, as expected, voters would be asked two questions: first, whether Newsom should be removed from office.
 The second would be a list of replacement candidates to choose from, if more than 50% of voters support removing Newsom from office.

-The effort largely has been fueled by criticism of Newsom's handling of the pandemic.
+The effort largely has been fueled by criticism of Newsom’s handling of the pandemic, which shuttered schools and closed thousands of businesses.

 Other Republicans who have announced their intention to run include former San Diego Mayor Kevin Faulconer, former U.S. Rep. Doug Ose and businessman John Cox, who lost to Newsom in the 2018 governor’s race.